The bubble remains for about 1 to 3 weeks to help flatten the

 takes about 3 weeks.
 The local anesthetic affects only the eye and wears off

 The hardest part of the recovery is keeping the gas

 bubble in the right place until a seal forms around the tear in the

-You must keep your head and eye in the proper
+You must keep your head in a certain

-position for 16 to 21 hours a day for 1 to 3 weeks after the
+position for most of the day and night for 1 to 3 weeks after the

 You cannot lie on your back or the bubble will move to the